DaanKorver/DaanKorver/README.md

 Hi, I am [@DaanKorver](https://github.com/DaanKorver) ✨,

-I am interested in Web development and currently learning thingies about SvelteKit, NextJS, React and Three.js (Maybe some WebGL in the feature).
+I am interested in Web development and currently working with technologies like SvelteKit, NextJS, React and Three.js, WebGL and Node.

 I am interested in working with 3D experiences with Three.
 Also I would like to know more about WebAR / WebXR.